Austrophlebia costalis

 Austrophlebia costalis is an enormous dark dragonfly with strong yellow markings on its body and a brown band along the leading edge of its wings.

 It inhabits streams and may be found on logs in shady areas.

 This species is believed to be one of the fastest flying odonates, with an old reference claiming to have clocked one at nearly 60 mph but no modern confirmation.

+Etymology

+The genus name Austrophlebia combines austro- (Latin auster, “southern”) with -phlebia, from Greek φλέψ (phleps, “vein”), reflecting its relationship to Telephlebia and Austroaeschna.

+The species name costalis is derived from the Latin costa ("rib") and the suffix -alis ("pertaining to"), referring to the distinctive russet-brown colouring alongside the costa, the leading longitudinal vein of the wing.